Effects of squared four-fermion operators of the Standard Model Effective Field Theory on meson mixing: Renormalization and RG equations

 We consider on-shell renormalization with dimensional regularization ($ D = 4 - 2 \epsilon $) and (modified) minimal subtraction; Ref.~\cite{Chetyrkin:1997fm} is used to identify UV divergences; we also employ BMHV scheme to deal with $ \gamma_5 $.

-Next, we follow closely the discussion of \cite{Herrlich:1996vf}.
+Next, we follow closely the discussion of Ref.~\cite{Herrlich:1996vf}.
 It will be left implicit that the operators being discussed are the ones of the main text.
-Up to $ \mathcal{O} (\Lambda_{\rm NP}^{-6}) $ terms, the non-renormalizable part of the Lagrangian is given by:
+Up to $ \mathcal{O} (\Lambda_{\rm NP}^{-6}) $ terms, the non-renormalizable part of the Lagrangian is given by (sums over repeated indices are left implicit):

 where ``$ (6) $" and ``$ (8) $" are the dimensions of the operators involved, except when otherwise indicated (namely, the dimension-8 operators $ Q^{(6)}_{q^2 x^2 H^2} $, $ x = u, d $, and their Wilson coefficients).
 The Wilson coefficients $ \mathcal{C}^{(6)} $ and $ \mathcal{C}^{(8)} $ are dimensionless (we reserve the typesetting $ C^{(6)} $ and $ C^{(8)} $ for the dimensionful ones), and the expressions multiplying the bare operators are the bare Wilson coefficients.
 The ellipses denote counter-terms proportional to unphysical operators, that will be omitted hereafter.
-Note that on-shell matrix elements of double-insertions of EOM-vanishing operators are in principle non-zero, see e.g. \cite{Simma:1993ky}.
-However, we consider as our starting point in the main text dimension-6 operators of the Warsaw basis, which we do not further reduce by the use of EOMs.
+Note that on-shell matrix elements of double-insertions of EOM-vanishing operators are in principle non-zero, see e.g. Ref.~\cite{Simma:1993ky}.
+However, we consider as our starting point in the main text dimension-6 operators of the Warsaw basis, which we do not replace via the use of EOMs.
 Other than its non-renormalizable part, $ \mathcal{L}_{\text{eff; non-ren.}} $, the full Lagrangian $ \mathcal{L}_{\text{eff}} $ also includes $ \mathcal{L}_{``\text{SM}"} $, which is the SM Lagrangian together with counter-terms proportional to SM operators due to the presence of NP interactions.

 Insertions of higher-dimensional operators leading to Green's functions relevant for meson mixing are indicated as (the ``SM'' part of the Lagrangian is not being explicitly shown):

 up to terms $ \mathcal{O} (\Lambda_{\rm NP}^{-6}) $, where